mensbeam/Arsse/README.md

 ## Requirements

-Arsse has the following requirements:
+The Arsse has the following requirements:

 - A Web server
 - PHP 7.0.7 or newer with the following extensions: